spex-lang/spex-lang.github.io/src/motivation.md

 its own slightly different implementation property-based testing, this means that we have (at least) one specification language per programming language.

-Since these property-based specifications are basically eDSLs which change when the libraries change, the tooling for such specifications is almost non-existant (except for the testing of a specification against a system).
+Since these property-based specifications are basically eDSLs (embedded domain-specific language) which change when the libraries change, the tooling for such specifications is almost non-existant (except for the testing of a specification against a system).

-Furthermore these eDSL specifications will have the idiosyncrasies of their host-languages, making them hard to read by non-programmers.
+Furthermore these eDSL specifications will have the idiosyncrasies of their host-languages, making them hard to read and write by people who don't know the host-language (or programming more generally).

 ## What the Spex specification language tries to do different

+Given how few specification languages there are, as Joe pointed out, there's plenty of design choices to be made (and we shall return to this topic later).

+### Short term

+However, given our above analysis, there are a couple of obvious things that we'd like to have in *Spex*:

-* Sane syntax
+* A sane syntax with good error messages;
+* A versatile toolkit, containing at least:
+  - A verifier, which can test that some system respects some specification;
+  - Generate a prototype implementation from a specification, so that you can demo your idea or hand of a working server HTTP API to the frontend team before the actual backend is done (without risking that there will be a mismatch in the end, since the real backend is tested against the same specification as the prototype is derived from);
+  - Ability to import and export OpenAPI/Swagger, Protobuf, etc. Think of how Pandoc can covert between text formats, perhaps we can do the same between specifications;
+  - Lua templating (again similar to Pandoc) which enables code generation from specifications or the minimal test cases that the verifer produces.

+This would bring *Spex* somewhat on par with existing solutions.

+However, as we already hinted at above, we can addition fix some shortcomings
+by:

+* Full system specifications
+  - async and sync apis
+  - protocols and Joe's contract checker

+By being a language rather than merely a specification format, it make sense to also provide:
+  - A REPL, which allows you to explore a system using a specification.
+Tab completion is provided for the API and random payload data is generated on the fly;
+  - A time traveling debugger which enables you to step forwards and backwards through a sequence of API calls, in order to explore how the system evolves over time.

 * Good unified tooling that coevolves with the syntax, we can add features that will be hard to replicate in OpenAPI, e.g.:
     - Refinement types -- validation logic;
     - Model definitions -- fakes rather than mocks and better fuzzing.
-* Full system specifications
-  - async and sync apis
-  - Machine-to-machine interfaces, might also want to specify human-to-machine interfaces (e.g. CLI, GUIs?)
+    - literate Spex

+### Long term

   - OpenAPI and Protobuf describe the interface of one machine, but what about the topology?
 I.e. which machine talks to which machine?
   - The long term vision for *Spex* is allow for complete system specifications, rather than mere HTTP JSON API specifications.
 HTTP API specifications of components in a system captures how the components may be called, but they